ghing/cookiecutter-python-project/{{cookiecutter.project_slug}}/README.md

 *TK: Instructions on how to bootstrap project, run ETL processes, etc.*

+### Assumptions

+- Python 3.7+
+- Pipenv
+- GNU Make
+- Jupyter Lab
+- Rclone (for uploading data to Google Drive and shared notebooks to S3)

 ### What's in here?

 *TK: Document important files in this project.*